A few days ago, I wrote a comparison article discussing the differences between Microsoft To-Do and Any.Do, both of which are helpful To-Do list apps.

 For the people who do not want to spend more time reading another article, here is a tl;dr version.

 Andy.Do is a great app, but Microsoft To-Do lets you do more.
 If you are not looking for an app to manage your work, and it’s just personal stuff you want an app for, then Any.Do is a perfect fit.

 I picked up Microsoft To-Do over it, and now let’s see how to compares with another great To-Do app called Todoist.

 I remember I used the Todoist app several years ago, but then I moved to Wunderlist.
 Wunderlist for perfect for me.
 Later Microsoft acquired it, and they decided to shut it down.

-But I was still using it until several weeks ago when I finally decided to get myself familiar with Microsoft Do-To, which a lot of its elements borrowed from Wunderlist.
+But I was still using it until several weeks ago when I finally decided to get myself familiar with Microsoft Do-To, which many elements borrowed from Wunderlist.

-It was a challenge to use Microsoft to do at the beginning, but now I feel I have figured out how to use it in the best way possible.
+It was a challenge to use Microsoft to do it initially, but now I feel I have figured out how to use it in the best way possible.